 Our Family-to-Family Health Information Center (F2F) provides guidance and support for families of children and youth with special health care needs (CYSHCN).
 We help families navigate health care systems and work with their child’s medical home.
 We provide individual information on how to advocate for your child in the health care system.
 Staff members are available to assist families of children/youth with special health care needs to become better advocates for their children.

 A component of the Family-to-Family (F2F) Program is our Care Individual Needs Guide (CareING).
-This is an organizational tool free to Kansas families who have a child who has special health care needs.
+This is an organizational tool free upon request to Kansas families who have a child who has special health care needs.
 Parents can use the guide to keep track of important information about their child’s health care and educational needs.
 The CareING notebook is available in both English and Spanish and customized by our F2F staff to fit the unique needs of each child.

 We are excited that we will soon have a new resource to help youth transition from pedantic to adult health care.
 Ask us about our iHealth for youth.
 Check out our other resources.

 For more information, contact one our Family Health Information Specialist.